Donald Trump’s Trade War With China Is Backfiring On America, Says His Former Chief Economic Adviser Gary Cohn

 Donald Trump’s trade war with China and his tariffs on $200 billion of the superpower’s goods are intended to deliver a blow to the country and give the United States leverage for a new trade deal that will better serve Americans.
-But Newsweek reports that Trump’s former chief economic adviser Gary Cohn believes that the war is backfiring and harming the U.S. economy while failing the make a dent on China’s.
+But Newsweek reports that Trump’s former chief economic adviser Gary Cohn believes that the war is backfiring and harming the U.S. economy while failing to make a dent on China’s.

 Cohn is a former top executive at the investment bank Goldman Sachs.
 He quit Trump’s economic advisory team back in 2018 after Trump’s tariffs on steel and aluminum imports, which Cohn warned could erase all of the gains from last year’s $1.5 trillion tax cut.